bford21/beautiful-jekyll/aboutme.md

 Hello, my name is Brian Ford and I am passionate about technology.
 I love exploring new technology and learning how to apply it in order to solve problems.
 I am constantly looking for new challenges.
 I enjoy working outside my comfort zone and continuing to learn new languages and development techniques.

 I was first introduced to programming when I was 13.
 I learned how to write Java code in order to automate myself playing an online game.
-Empowered with this new realization that you can make your computer work for **YOU** by writing code I've since set out on a journey of exploration and innovation.
+Empowered with this new realization that you can make your computer work for **YOU** by writing code.
+I've since set out on a journey of exploration and innovation.

 When I'm not programming I like to get outside and explore the great city of Boston.
 I grew up just outside the city and am a huge Patriots, Red Sox and Celtics fan.
 I also enjoy snowboarding, running and biking.